colll78/cardano-lightning/docs/adrs/minimal-state.md

 Note that in a settle, submitted cheque must have unique indices.
 The receiver could use only the cheque of greatest value per index.

-##### Maybe unlocked cheques

-At a settle, the partner may know the conditions for unlocking a locked cheque.
-Together with their unaccounted for normal and locked cheques, they provide these as unlocked cheques.
-For HTLC cheques, a 'secret' is required that when hashed equals the lock.

-Different hashing regimes are supported.
-These should be attached to the cheque, not the secret.

 #### Snapshot